webpropopuli/mern-starter/README.md

 # react_mern

-A mean MERN app.
+A basic MERN app.

 ### How to start the app

-1. Go to source directory of the folder using the command line
-2. type npm install and hit enter
-3. type npm start and hit enter
-4. go to the specified localhost and port shown in the command line logs
+Project root dir `npm start`
+This is just there to start the client and the server.
+Obv.
+I could have done it differently but this separates the parts nicely.